Ibuprofen/paracetamol

 Ibuprofen/paracetamol, sold under the brand name Combogesic among others, is a fixed-dose combination of two medications, ibuprofen, a non-steroidal anti-inflammatory drug (NSAID); and paracetamol (acetaminophen), an analgesic and antipyretic.
 It is available as a generic medication.

 Medical uses

 Ibuprofen/paracetamol is indicated for the short term management of mild to moderate acute pain.

 There is evidence that paracetamol combined with ibuprofen provides pain relief better than either medication used alone.

 Society and culture

 Brand names

-The combination is available as Combiflam, Advil Dual Action with Acetaminophen, Ibupane, Nuromol and Combogesic.
+The combination is available as Combiflam, Advil Dual Action with Acetaminophen, Ibupane, Morein Dual Action with Tylenol, and Combogesic.